kevinweber/inline-comments/readme.txt

 Demo and get more information on the developer’s website: [kevinw.de/inline-comments](http://kevinw.de/inline-comments)

-= How can I change the formatting of the commentator’s currently selected section? = For comment system "WordPress Comments", use custom CSS like this: *.incom-active { background: #f3f3f3; }*
+= How can I change the formatting of the commentator’s currently selected section? = For comment system "WordPress Comments", use custom CSS like this:

+*.incom-active { background: #f3f3f3; }*

-= Where do you get your Disqus shortname? =
+= Where do I get my Disqus shortname from? =
 First, you need an account and a registered site on disqus.com.
 Then read this: http://help.disqus.com/customer/portal/articles/466208-what-s-a-shortname-

+= Known bugs =
+* When you use Jetpack Comments, the comments will not be assigned to a specific paragraph.
+Anyhow, the comment will be displayed within your regular comment section with all other comments.

 == Changelog ==